-One of the most exciting and exhilarating activities you can enjoy with your crew and family members are playing paintball.
+One of the most exciting and exhilarating activities you can enjoy with your crew and family members is playing paintball.
 Perhaps that’s the reason why this sport is rapidly becoming a worldwide phenomenon and gaining popularity among most players.
 But, just like most iconic sports such as football, basketball, and motorsport, playing paintball sport will require you to think of the relevant equipment and gear.
 In this case, the best paintball guns under 300 are perhaps some of the things you need to think of if you really need to save some bucks.

 But why do you need an affordable marker?
 You see, in paintball, there are several recurring costs you need to think of if you’re looking to enjoying this shooting game.
 Some of these costs include the cost of the paintballs, the CO₂/compressed air, and the field fee.
 So, to enjoy this military simulation sport without leaving any dents in your pockets, this guide will review some of the best paintball guns that will offer excellent features and performance that will make your paintballing experience a realistic battleground adventure.